 Goods or Services Totaling $5,000 or Less

 If the total amount of the purchase is $5,000 or less, then a contract is not needed.
-Purchase orders or invoices will be reviewed for terms and conditions by County Counsel (LSR) and signed by the assistant purchasing agent.
+Terms and conditions will be reviewed by County Counsel (LSR) and signed by the assistant purchasing agent.

 Contracts in Excess of $5,000 Dollars